 Hypothyroidism (underactive thyroid gland)

 Side effects of medications

 Certain psychiatric illnesses, especially major depression, bipolar disorder, schizophrenia and delusional disorders and dementia

 Drug abuse, including alcohol abuse

 Your doctor will examine you and assess your mental status.
 Some basic blood tests may be ordered, such as a red blood cell count (hematocrit), white blood cell count and differential white blood cell count, thyroid, kidney and liver tests.
-Additional, more specialized testing may be needed, including a test called a tilt-table test to evaluate your autonomic nervous system.
-In this test, the patient is strapped on a table that tilts to evaluate how blood pressure, heart rate and other measurements respond to the stress of standing up.
+Additional, more specialized testing may be needed, including testing of your autonomic nervous system.

 To be diagnosed as chronic fatigue syndrome, symptoms must last for at least six months.
 Unfortunately, in many people, symptoms persist for years.
 Symptoms tend to be worst in the first one to two years, and most people's level of functioning gradually improves over time.
 However, only a small percentage of people recover to full health.